Meet Meathead, Barbecue Whisperer, Hedonism Evangelist, Culinary Mythbuster

 Why do I produce AmazingRibs.com?
-Because I am drawn to flame and I have spent enough time around it that I have become a Barbecue Whisperer and Hedonism Evangelist.
-An eater, drinker, writer, photographer, and teacher and I loooovvvve cooking.
+Because I am drawn to flame and I have spent enough time around it that I have become a Barbecue Whisperer, Hedonism Evangelist, and Culinary Mythbuster.
+An eater, drinker, writer, photographer, and teacher and I love cooking.
 Almost as much as eating.
 Especially outdoor cooking.
-The Roman god Bacchus is my paragon.
+The Greek god Bacchus is my paragon.

 I've had the privilege of judging barbecue and other foods and drinks from Italy to California.
 I have been a judge at the Jack Daniel's World Championship Invitational Barbecue, at the first Kingsford Invitational, at the California State Fair Commercial Wine Competition, at the Banco d'Assagio wine competition in Torgiano, Italy, at the World-Wide Mustard Competition, and the World Championship Steak Cook-Off.
-I have served as Chief Judge of the Finger Lakes International Wine Competition and Chief Judge of the College Football Hall of Fame Kickoff Riboff (click the link read my argument for being enshrined in the Hall), and I founded directed for many years the World Wine Championships, World Beer Championships, and World Spirits Championships.
+I have served as Chief Judge of the Finger Lakes International Wine Competition and Chief Judge of the College Football Hall of Fame Kickoff Riboff (click the link read my argument for being enshrined in the Hall), and I founded and directed for many years the World Wine Championships, World Beer Championships, and World Spirits Championships.

 Along the way I have tried to share my love of the sensory with words and pictures.
-I was a journalism major at the University of Florida and I have written hundreds of articles about food and drink for consumers as a syndicated columnist for the Washington Post (the great Phyllis Richmann was my editor), the Chicago Tribune (several not so great editors), and scores more for the trade magazine Restaurant Hospitality (the great Gail Bellamy was my editor).
-My food columns can still be found on Huffington Post.
+I was a journalism major at the University of Florida and I have written hundreds of articles about food and drink for consumers as a syndicated columnist for the Washington Post (the great Phyllis Richmann was my editor), the Chicago Tribune (several not so great editors), and scores more for the trade magazine Restaurant Hospitality (the awesome Gail Bellamy was my editor).
+My food columns can still be found on Huffington Post and many other publications.